aws-samples/aws-serverless-workshops/MultiRegion/3_Replication/README.md

 ## 1. Replicate the primary API stack

-For the first part of this module, all of the steps will be the same as module 1 but performed in our secondary region (AP Singapore) instead.
-Please follow module 1 again then come back here.
+For the first part of this module, all of the steps will be the same as module 1_API but performed in our secondary region (AP Singapore) instead.
+Please follow module 1_API again then come back here.
 We suggest using the CloudFormation templates from that module to make this much quicker the second time.

+**IMPORTANT** Ensure you deploy only to *Singapore* the second time you go through Module 1_API

 * [Build an API layer](../1_API/README.md)

-Once you are done, verify that you get a second API URL for your application.
+Once you are done, verify that you get a second API URL for your application from the *outputs* of the CloudFormation template you deployed.

 ## 2. Replicating the data